floticerus/yerbajs/README.md

 yerbajs
 =======

-simple data management for javascript designed to work in nodejs and any web browser.
+simple data management for javascript designed to work in node.js and any web browser.

 node
 ---